 As leading enterprises evolve their business transformation through cloud computing, more rely on hybrid and multi-cloud architectures to speed innovation, stay best-in-class, and reduce the risk of vendor lock-in.
 Cloud native solutions were only the start; forward-looking DevOps engineers must now seek solutions that are cloud nimble, enabling them to spread critical workloads across multiple domains both public and private.

 For the modern enterprise, cloud computing is now the default model for applications, storage, and compute.
-As the range of providers and services expand, organizations recognize that cloud is the key to business modernization.
+As the range of providers and services expand, organizations recognize that cloud and cloud native tools are the key to business modernization.

 Cloud transformation has accelerated with the rise of remote work, as businesses decentralize their operations.
 In the wake of COVID-19 restrictions, CIOs now plan on 34 percent of employees permanently working virtually, accelerating the shift of workloads to the cloud.